Shashank-3002/Verilog-Essentials/README.md

 # 🔌 Verilog HDL Essentials – From Basics to Simulation

 Welcome to the **Verilog HDL Essentials** repository – **your one-stop guide** to understanding and simulating digital logic using Verilog HDL!
-Whether you're a beginner or brushing up on fundamentals, this guide will walk you through module creation, testbench writing, tool setup, and waveform visualization using industry-standard tools.
+Whether you're a beginner or brushing up on fundamentals, this guide will walk you through creating modules, writing testbenches, setting up tools, and visualising waveforms using industry-standard tools.

-In this repository, I’ll be implementing and simulating core digital components, ranging from simple logic gates to a complete ALU, using **Icarus Verilog**, **GTKWave**, and **VS Code**.
+In this repository, I’ll implement and simulate core digital components, ranging from simple logic gates to a complete ALU, using **Icarus Verilog**, **GTKWave**, and **VS Code**.

 > ⚡ **Follow along if you're an ECE student, a VLSI enthusiast, or diving into RTL Design!**